Chhaviroy/Ai-documents-structuring-extractor/README.md

 ## Live Demo

-Check out the live AI PDF → Excel converter here: [Live Demo](https://ai-documents-structuring-extractor-2.onrender.com)
+Check out the live AI PDF → Excel converter here: [Live Demo](https://ai-documents-structuring-extractor-2.onrender.com) (Please wait for few seconds as render may take some time to revoke the service)

 ## HOW TO USE
 ## Steps to run the notebook